TooManyBees/fuck-tco/README.md

 # Twitter

-Links on Twitter's web interface point to a shortened t.co URL, but their original URLs are still in the DOM in the link's `title` attribute.
+Links on Twitter's web interface point to a shortened t.co URL, but their original URLs are still present in the DOM, even though they appear truncated with an ellipsis.

 ![An external link on Twitter with its destination URL visible in the hover title](/readme/twitter1.png)